-Once complete the radiographer will walk you around to the MRI scanner where an MRI radiographer will meet you and run through the MRI safety questionnaire you have completed.
+Once you have been greeted at reception by a member of staff, a radiographer will run through the MRI safety questionnaire you have completed.
 You will be given the opportunity to ask any questions you may have.
 The radiographer will ask you if you are happy for the scan to proceed.